 I originally found this in Bed Bath & Beyond in a small scrub bottle.
 It quickly became my favorite stain removing product and the best I’d ever tried!
 Even against anything mainstream that can be found in all grocery laundry section.
 I LOVE this stuff.
 Squirt a little on, give a little scrub if you can.
 Wash as usual.
 It even works wonders on my husband’s grease stained shirts.

 You can keep a bottle of this in your bathroom and just spray stains after removing solids and before placing in your wetbag.
 You can also spray directly into your pre-wash.
 Some children might be sensitive to this so be sure to only use in pre-wash so it has a chance to be totally rinsed out.
 Bac out uses live enzyme cultures and lime extract to remove stains and odors from just about anything.
-Check you diaper’s warranties to see if it is ok to use if you are worried about voiding anything.
-Here is a great link that gives you a good idea of which cloth diaper manufactures are ok with Bac out.

 If you have never tried it, you need to.
 It will remove stains from anything including carpets and clothing.
 Click here to see step-by step instructions to use it to remove stains from cloth diapers!